raspberrypilearning/python_scrolling/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Create the obstacles that you will have to avoid to keep playing the game
+Create the obstacles that you will have to avoid to keep playing the game.
 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step.